notawhalea/ToDo-List/README.md

 Still in progress?
 Convert to draft!:wink:

->Together we can't fall.Our bond would never break, and there'd be no mistake.Our love would conquer all:microphone:S3RL — Pika Girl
+>Together we can't fall.
+Our bond would never break, and there'd be no mistake.
+Our love would conquer all:microphone:S3RL — Pika Girl